janikvonrotz/olmoto/README.md

 # Security risk

-* user_id can be faked on client side logging.
+* user_id can be faked on client side for logging.
 * authenticated user have right to update event (participation is updated client side)
+* user credentials are passed in get request.

 # Resources